minshi123/gitlab/doc/topics/airgap/quick_start_guide.md

 ## Installation

+NOTE: **Note:**
-**Note**: The below guide assumes the server to be Ubuntu 18.04, individual instructions may vary.
+This guide assumes the server is Ubuntu 18.04.
+Instructions for other servers may vary.

+NOTE: **Note:**
-**Note**: The below guide assumes the server host resolves as `my-host` and should be substituted for your true server name.
+This guide assumes the server host resolves as `my-host`, which you should replace with your server's name.

 https://about.gitlab.com/install/#ubuntu